Origin and History

-In January 1758, 2 battalions of the regiment took part in the invasion of East Prussia.
+In January 1758, the regiment took part in the invasion of East Prussia.
 At the beginning of August, the regiment accompanied the Russian Army in its invasion of Brandenburg.
-On August 25, the regiment fought at the Battle of Zorndorf where it was part of Panin's Brigade in the first line of the infantry right wing.
-About mid November, the regiment took its winter-quarters from Königsberg (present-day Kaliningrad) to Wehlau (present-day Znamensk) as part of Resanov's 2nd Division.
+On August 25, the regiment fought in the Battle of Zorndorf where it was part of Panin's Brigade in the first line of the infantry right wing.
+About mid-November, the regiment took up its winter-quarters from Königsberg (present-day Kaliningrad) to Wehlau (present-day Znamensk) as part of Resanov's 2nd Division.

-On July 23 1759, the regiment took part in the Battle of Paltzig where it was attached to the 1st division commanded by Fermor.
+On July 23, 1759, the regiment took part in the Battle of Paltzig where it was attached to the 1st Division commanded by Fermor.
 It was deployed in Panin's Brigade on the right of the first line of the infantry centre.
-A few weeks later, on August 12, the regiment fought in the Battle of Kunersdorf where it was deployed in the first line of the centre 2nd Division as part of Panin's Brigade.
+A few weeks later, on August 12, the regiment fought in the sanguinary Battle of Kunersdorf where it was deployed in the first line of the centre 2nd Division as part of Panin's Brigade.

 To do: more details for the campaigns from 1760 to 1762